microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## What does success look like for Challenge-04?

-+ Developed a basic understanding of how to perform FHIR search operations in Azure API for FHIR
++ Developed a basic understanding of how to perform FHIR search operations in FHIR service
 + Performed several FHIR search queries using paired/multiple parameters for Common and Composite Search
 + Completed at least one Chained and Reverse Chained FHIR search query
 + Completed at least one Include and Reverse Include FHIR search query